Travid-Pei/Travid-Pei.github.io/_pages/about.md

 - **Multi-objective Optimization**

 ---
+### About Me 🌟

+I am highly devoted to the automobile industry and intensely interested in **autonomous robotics** and **multi-agent reinforcement learning**.
+With a strong sense of responsibility and an extraordinary ability for team communication and cooperation, I can get along well with other members of a team.
+I excel at analyzing, thinking, and summarizing, which helps me adapt quickly to new fields.
+Additionally, my experience as an exchange student for half a year has enabled me to communicate fluently in English.

+---
 ### My Philosophy of Life 🌍
 - Life is an adventure, meant to be embraced with an open heart and a curious mind.
 - Every challenge is an opportunity.